Yusuf80216/Gemini-Bot/README.md

 # Google's Gemini Bot
 Introducing **Gemini Bot**: powered by **_Google_** and equipped with a robust API built using Django.
-Seamlessly deployed on Azure Web Services, it brings unparalleled AI capabilities to the forefront, revolutionizing the way we interact with technology.
+Seamlessly deployed on Azure App Services, it brings unparalleled AI capabilities to the forefront, revolutionizing the way we interact with technology.

 ## Features:
 - Custom System Prompts